Davidhorn

 Gisle Kvanvig

-The importance of methodology in justice
+The importance of methodology and ethical interviewing in justice

 One of the key takeaways from this discussion was the critical role of methodology in maintaining the presumption of innocence.
 Gisle emphasised how traditional interrogation techniques often compromise this fundamental principle, while structured interviews support it.
 This approach not only helps in aligning police work with international human rights standards but also enhances the effectiveness of the judicial process by preventing miscarriages of justice.